oriolarques/GEGVIC/README.md

 metadata can be used in the function **gv_mut_summary()** to generate two plots that will first summarise the mutation types present in the samples and second highlight the most common mutations by groups in a form of an oncoplot.
-Users MUST indicate the unquoted name of the column that contains the groups of interest.
+Users **MUST** indicate the **unquoted name** of the column that contains the groups of interest in the response argument.
 Additionally, the number and which genes will appear in the oncoplot and the colours of sample groups can be modified.

 ``` r
 gv_mut_summary(muts = input_gv_module,